georgiaturner/academic-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Cognitive-computational modelling
-  - Computational Linguistics
+  - Health data science
-  - Information Retrieval
+  - Effects of technology on adolescent mental health

 # Education to show in About widget
 education: